jake-bladt/betabooks/README.md

 Near-constant autosave and the ability to review and rewind to a previous point in time are essential.
 While the author is working on a chapter, (or other subpart of the book as they see fit.
 Mark by section as a later option?) it's stored as draft.
 Once they're ready to get feedback, they release (publish?) to their beta readers.

 Authors can request and send out "beta-reader invite links."
 These invite a potential reader to beta a specific work or everything a writer is working on.
+Beta readers can sign up via the link.
+Once a reader is in the system, they should have a single identity for all the works they're reviewing across authors.

+The front page -